nathanmarlor/foxess_em/README.md

 - **Day Buffer**: As above, but for the day
 - **Battery Capacity**: Capacity of battery in kWh
 - **Minimum SoC**: Minimum State of Charge as set in the FoxESS App

+If using Modbus connection:

 - **Charge Rate**: Nominal charge rate in A - for a 3.6kw inverter this should be ~18A
+- **Battery Volts**: Nominal battery voltage in V - i.e. 4 x HV2600 is ~220V

 ![Battery Params](images/config-step-3.png)